EskelCz/cheap-ruler/README.md

 Fork of cheap-ruler, using {latitude, longitude} object for all Point inputs and outputs.
 Tests are not covered yet, only tested distance method manually.
+PR for tests would be most welcome.

 ------------------